byuccl/dac_sdc_2022/_labs/lab_3.md

 Data: variable
 ```

-We are very concerned about wasted space, so we are going to be packing these bits in tight!
+We are very concerned about wasted space, so we will be packing these bits in tight!

 The mapping from text action to binary action is as follows: